NOVEMBER 7 – 11, 2016

 11/9 College Application Workshop @ 2:15pm-4:15pm @ RM 104: Come work on your CSU Application, Common Application, UC Application or any other college applications of your choice.
 We can help answer questions along the way.

 11/10 College Application Workshop @ 3:15pm-4:15pm @ RM 104: Come work on your CSU Application, Common Application, UC Application or any other college applications of your choice.
 We can help answer questions along the way.

 Young Adult Worklink is a non-profit program that provides job readiness training, job search assistance, and paid internships for young people between the ages of 17-24.
 To apply or for more info., contact Hai Chi Vu: firstname.lastname@example.org or call 415-752-9675.
 You can also read more details on the posting in the Counseling Center.

 uAspire can help you with financial aid related questions, please see Michael in room 209 if you have any questions.

 The Fly-In Program List is sent via SchoolLoop and posted outside of room 255: If you want to apply for a grant to visit some private colleges for FREE, check out this list and apply.
 Most of the colleges that offer a Fly-In Program will also provide large amount of scholarship.
 If you need help with the application, ask one of the advisors in room 209, or Ms. S. Chan in room 258 or ask your academic counselor.
 Good luck!

 Scholarships: A current list is sent via SchoolLoop.
 A hard copy will be posted in the Counseling Center.
-The QuestBridge scholarship which covers all expenses is due by 9/27.
 If you’re interested, please check out the details in the attached list ASAP.

-Supporting you every step of way for the college application process, just ask for help!
+Supporting you every step of the way for the college application process, just ask for help!